Numerical simulation of quadratic BSDEs: Preliminary results

-for some $p^*>1$ and $C>0$ that depend only on $\norm{M}_{BMO(\mathcal{F}^n)}$ and $\varepsilon$.
+for some $p^*>1$ and $C>0$ that depend only on $\Vert M\Vert _{\mathrm{BMO}(\mathcal {F}^n)}$ and $\varepsilon$.
 In particular, we can choose them independently of $n$.
 As a direct corollary, we have that $M$ is a $L^{p^*}$ bounded martingale. \end{prop}

-\proof The first theorem in \cite{Kazamaki-79} states that $(E_t)_{0 \leqslant t \leqslant 1}$ is a uniformly integrable martingale satisfying the ``reverse H\"older inequality'' for some $p^*>1$.
-We just have to check that we can choose $C$ and $p^*$ that only depend on $\norm{M}_{BMO(\mathcal{F}^n)}$ and $\varepsilon$.
-Firstly, thanks to Theorem 2 in \cite{Izumisawa-Sekiguchi-Shiota-79} we know that there exist positive constants $a$ and $K$ such that
+\begin{pf} The first theorem in \cite{Kazamaki-79} states that $(E_t)_{0 \leqslant t \leqslant1}$ is a uniformly integrable martingale satisfying the ``reverse H\"older inequality'' for some $p^*>1$.
+We just have to check that we can choose $C$ and $p^*$ that only depend on $\Vert M\Vert _{\mathrm{BMO}(\mathcal{F}^n)}$ and $\varepsilon$.
+First, thanks to Theorem~2 in \cite{Izumisawa-Sekiguchi-Shiota-79} we know that there exist positive constants $a$ and $K$ such that

 for any stopping time $\tau$.
-By checking carefully the proof of this theorem, we remark that $a$ is chosen such that and then $K$ is set
+By checking carefully the proof of this theorem, we remark that $a$ is chosen such that